Afy-gitH/legendary-Data-Projects/README.md

-# legendary-Data-Projects
+# USA Accident EDA
-One of my first projects, in my learning phase.
-This is an EDA done on USA Accident Data ranging from the years 2016 - 2023, with millions of data entries and 43 features.
-I wish I could so ML Algorithm pipelines on this one, it has beatiful data.
-But was cut short on my computing limitations.
+In my learning phase, this was one of my first efforts.
+This is an EDA performed on USA Accident Data from 2016 to 2023, including millions of data entries and 43 features.
+I wish I could run ML Algorithm pipelines on this one because the data is fantastic.
+However, I was cut short due to my computing restrictions.
-I have done EDA on 10 features that I felt were important to understand the data, that has lead to some of the conclutions with my background in traffic regulations.
+I conducted EDA on ten aspects that I considered were critical to understanding the data, which led to some of the conclusions based on my knowledge in traffic engineering.